luci/luci-go/lucicfg/doc/README.md

 * **triggers**: builders this builder triggers.
 * **triggered_by**: builders or pollers this builder is triggered by.
 * **notifies**: list of [luci.notifier(...)](#luci.notifier) or [luci.tree_closer(...)](#luci.tree-closer) the builder notifies when it changes its status.
 This relation can also be defined via `notified_by` field in [luci.notifier(...)](#luci.notifier) or [luci.tree_closer(...)](#luci.tree-closer).
+* **contact_team_email**: the owning team's contact email.
+This team is responsible for fixing any builder health issues (see BuilderConfig.ContactTeamEmail).